Prepositions of Time - ESL EFL Teaching Resources

 ESL EFL Matching Activity - Elementary - 20 Minutes

 Help your students to understand how to use prepositions of time with this dominoes game.
-For the purpose of this teaching activity, students are split into twos.
-Each pair is handed a set of dominoes.
 The dominoes contain the prepositions of time in, on and at on one side and a time expression on the other.
-The students shuffle the dominoes and divide them out equally.
-The first player begins by placing down a domino.
-Then, the other player must try to match the preposition with a time expression by putting one of their dominoes on either side of the first domino.
+One student places a domino in front of them and the other student tries to match the preposition with a time expression by placing one of his or her dominoes at either end of the first domino.
 The students continue taking it in turns to place dominoes until one student has no dominoes left.
 This student is the winner.

 In, On, At